Skip to content

 You can edit an entitlement’s expiration date, to either extend or shorten it.
 You can also edit an entitlement to change it from being indefinite to expiring, or vice versa.
 You can only edit an entitlement if it’s direct.

+Editing an entitlement requires a request.
 For the user, team group, or attribute-based group whose access you want to edit, or the resource for which you want to edit access, navigate to their detail page:

 1. Under Access, locate the entitlement you want to revoke.

+Revoking an entitlement requires a request.
 For the user, team group, or attribute-based group whose access you want to revoke, or the resource for which you want to revoke access, navigate to their detail page:

 1. Under Access, locate the entitlement you want to revoke.

-2. Select the More and select Revoke….
+2. Select More and select Revoke….
+This will open a request form.

 If a user has multiple entitlements which grant access to the same resource, all entitlements need to be revoked to remove access.